-Connie Quatermass, another cofounders of Kitsap Rocks, notes that families can use a painted-rock expedition to expand kids' sense of community and mindfulness: Parents, she says, can “tell their children that although they may not find a rock each time they go out to hunt, they may see wildlife, wildflowers, read a historical plaque, or pick up litter to help the environment.”
+Connie Quatermass, another cofounder of Kitsap Rocks, notes that families can use a painted-rock expedition to expand kids' sense of community and mindfulness: Parents, she says, can “tell their children that although they may not find a rock each time they go out to hunt, they may see wildlife and wildflowers, read a historical plaque, or pick up litter to help the environment.”

 Some painted-rock groups use the activity's popularity to support local causes.
 Kitsap Rocks, for example, has participated in several community events, including a Batman-themed painted-rocks event to raise funds for a local boy fighting cancer.